 Application to the Zoning Board, Planning Board and BHPB may all be made at the same time.

 Where may I obtain further information about the BHPB or the Village historic preservation law?

-The information contained in these comments are introductory only and are not intended to cover all aspects of the preservation law, the BHPB or the landmark owner's responsibilities.
+The information contained in these comments are introductory only and are not intended to cover all aspects of the preservation law, the BHPB or the landmark owner’s responsibilities.
 A copy of the Historic Preservation Ordinance may be obtained from the Village Clerk.
-Further questions may directed to the BHPB through the Village Clerk or the Village Building and Zoning Department (637-5300) at the Village Hall, 49 State Street during regular work hours.
+Further questions may directed to the BHPB through the Village Clerk or the Village Building and Zoning Department (637-5300) at the Village Hall, 127 Main Street during regular work hours.